studio24/mac-setup/apple-id.md

 # Apple ID
 Apple IDs are a requirement for Macbook support.
 ## Installation
-You will receive an invitation via email containing
+You will receive an invitation via email containing:

-* Your managed Apple ID eg: user@studio24.net.
+Your managed Apple ID eg: user@studio24.net.
-* Your temporary password
+Your temporary password

 * Click the link in the email or visit the URL [Apple Business Manager](https://business.apple.com)